The Brezniak-Rodman Funeral Home was founded in 1992 in Newton, Massachusetts by David Brezniak and George Rodman.

 David received his funeral directors license in 1967.
 He served as Vice-President of Levine Chapel until 1989.
 He founded Brezniak-Rodman Funeral Directors in West Newton in 1992.

-- Appointed by Governor Mitt Romney in 2005, David served as Chairman of the State Board of Funeral Directors and Embalmers, the first person of the Jewish faith to serve on that board.
+* David served in the Romney and Patrick administration as Chairman of the State Board of Funeral Directors and Embalmers, the first person of the Jewish faith to serve on that board.

 - Member of The Board of Trustees Mount Ida College, Newton, MA